 This excerpt is intended as a starting point to help you begin a complete evaluation of your insurance needs in partnership with your insurance carrier.
-More detailed information is available in TCIA’s Business Management Guide.
-Click here for more information.
+More detailed information is available in TCIA Members' Business Management Guide

 Although many insurers will offer a varied number of insurance policy products to tree care professionals, some have more specialized coverage and industry knowledge than others.
 Some insurers may also be endorsed by one or more tree care industry associations.
-For example, TCIA endorses the ArborMAX insurance program because the ArborMAX team has extensive knowledge of our industry and a unique product, designed specifically for our industry.
+For example, TCIA endorses the ArborMAX® insurance program because the ArborMAX® team has extensive knowledge of our industry and it is a unique product, designed specifically for our industry.

 You should ask your agent if they have access to these specialized insurers.
 Specialized insurers should offer specific coverage addressing the unique exposures of tree care operations, but also added services such as risk management, safety training programs and loss control services.

 For example, the TCIA Foundation (TCIAF) runs the loss control program for the ArborMAX® insurance program.
 This allows TCIAF to place tree care industry experts at companies for on-site reviews.
 These experts make suggestions for improvements that can help the company avoid losses, resulting in lower premiums.

 2. Is my agent knowledgeable about the tree care industry?

 Ask your agent if they have special knowledge and background on the tree care industry.
 Do they insure other tree care companies in your area?
 Are they members of any tree care associations such as TCIA, and/or perhaps other local organizations?
 Are they partnered with insurers who specialize in the tree care industry?